MicrosoftExcell/Advanced-Project/README.md

 ### Female_Toxic_BERT.ipynb
 Female version of Male_Toxic_BERT.ipynb.\
 Aimed to gather same findings using model trained on female data.

+### MaleFemale_Toxic_BERT.ipynb
+Version of Male_Toxic_BERT.ipynb including male and female data for training.\
+Used as baseline for comparison.

 ### Male_BERT_No_Offensive.ipynb
 Version 9 of the BERT classifier.\